UBC-MDS/DSCI-532_2026_32_Uber_dashboard/CONTRIBUTING.md

    new functionality into a function with a docstring.
 3. Your pull request will automatically be checked by the full test suite.
    It needs to pass all of them before it can be considered for merging.
+### Acknowledgement
+This contribution file was adapted from the DSCI 524 Group 32 .